Samravp/JavaScript-and-DOM-Manipulation/README.md

 * Each UFO sighting will have data for `date/time`, `city`, `state`, `country`, `shape`, and `comment`.

-* A simple filter form was created using a date form where a user can select a date value from a dropdown menu.
-A function called `filterTable()` was created using JavaScript that listens for events and searches through the `date/time` column to find rows that match user input and displays these to the webpage.

-* A function called `resetTable()` clears the body of the table, populates the dropdown menu with unique date values from the dataset and displays all data to the table as a starting point.

 ## Level 2: Multiple Search Categories